TL;DR

 Stage 1: Device to RPM Platform.
 The device reading (BP, SpO2, glucose, weight, HR) arrives at the RPM monitoring platform through cellular, BLE, or cloud API.
 This stage is covered in our RPM devices list.

 Stage 2: RPM Platform to FHIR Observation.
-The RPM platform transforms the device reading into a FHIR R4 Observation resource.
+The RPM platform transforms the device reading into an FHIR R4 Observation resource.
 This is where the data mapping happens: the raw reading becomes a structured clinical observation with a LOINC code, a value, a unit, a timestamp, and a patient reference.

 Stage 3: FHIR Observation to EHR API.
 The Observation resource is pushed to the EHR through the vendor’s FHIR API (Epic Interconnect, Cerner/Oracle FHIR R4, Athena API).
 Authentication, authorization, and validation happen at this stage.